ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/ulpmark.md

 ## ULPMark™-PeripheralProfile

-EEMBC has different stadardized ULP algorithms
+EEMBC (*Embedded Microprocessor Benchmark Consortium*) has different stadardized ULP algorithms.
 We will focus on  **ULPMark-PeripheralProfile** (or -PP for short).

-Launched in 2016 examines the energy cost of four
+Launched in 2016,ULPMark-PPP examines the energy cost of four
 peripherals: real-time clock, pulse-width modulation, analog-to-digital conversion, and SPI communication

-This benchmark defines ten one-second activity slots each with variable usage of ADC, SPI, PWM, RTC, allowing the MCU and peripherals to sleep after their activities have completed.
+This benchmark defines **ten one-second activity slots** each with variable usage of ADC, SPI, PWM, RTC, allowing the MCU and peripherals to sleep after their activities have completed.